docker/docs/datacenter/dtr/2.1/reference/cli/images.md

 ---
+description: Lists all the images necessary to install DTR
+keywords: docker, dtr, cli, images
 title: docker/dtr images
-keywords:
-- docker, dtr, cli, images
-description: Lists all the images necessary to install DTR
 ---

 Lists all the images necessary to install DTR